Polynomial Bounds for the Grid-Minor Theorem: Introduction

 \end{theorem}

+Our proof shows that $\delta$ is at least $1/98$ in the preceding theorem.
+We note that the relationship between grid minors and treewidth is much tighter in some special classes of graphs.
+In planar graphs $f(k) = \Omega(k)$ \cite{RobertsonST94}; a similar linear relationship is known in bounded-genus graphs \cite{DemaineFHT05} and graphs that exclude a fixed graph $H$ as a minor \cite{DemaineH08} (see also \cite{KawarabayashiK-grid}).

-Our proof shows that $\delta$ is at least $1/98-o(1)$ in the preceding theorem.
-We obtain the following corollary by the observation that any planar graph $H$ is a minor of a grid of size $k' \times k'$ where $k' = O(|V(H)|)$ \cite{RobertsonST94}. \begin{corollary} There is a universal constant $c$ such that, if $G$ excludes a planar graph $H$ as a minor, then the treewidth of $G$ is $O(|V(H)|^c)$. \end{corollary}
+We obtain the following corollary by observing that every simple planar graph $H$ is a minor of a grid of size $(k' \times k')$, for $k' = O(|V(H)|)$ \cite{RobertsonST94}. \begin{corollary} There is a universal constant $c$ such that, if $G$ excludes a simple planar graph $H$ as a minor, then the treewidth of $G$ is $O(|V(H)|^c)$. \end{corollary}

-The Grid-Minor theorem has several important applications in graph theory and algorithms, and also in proving lower bounds.
+The Grid-Minor Theorem has several important applications in graph theory and algorithms, and also in proving lower bounds.
 The quantitative bounds in some of these applications can be directly improved by our main theorem.
 We anticipate that there will be other applications for our main theorem, and also for the algorithmic and graph-theoretic tools that we develop here.

 Our proof and algorithm are based on a combinatorial object, called a path-of-sets system that we informally describe now; see Figure~\ref{fig: path-set-system}.
-A path-of-sets system of width $r$ and height $h$ consists of a collection of $r$ disjoint sets of nodes $S_1,\ldots,S_r$ together with collections of paths $\pset_1,\ldots,\pset_{r-1}$ that are disjoint, which connect the sets in a path-like fashion.
-The number of paths in each $\pset_i$ is $h$.
-Moreover, for each $i$, the induced graph $G[S_i]$ satisfies the following routing properties for the end-points of the paths $\pset_{i-1}$ and $\pset_{i}$ (sets $A_i$ and $B_i$ of vertices in the figure): for any pair $A\subseteq A_i$, $B \subseteq B_i$ of vertex subsets with $|A|=|B|$, there are $|A|$ node-disjoint paths connecting $A$ to $B$ in $G[S_i]$.
+A path-of-sets system of width $w$ and length $\ell$ consists of a collection of $\ell$ disjoint sets of nodes $S_1,\ldots,S_{\ell}$ together with collections of paths $\pset_1,\ldots,\pset_{\ell-1}$ that are disjoint, which connect the sets in a path-like fashion.
+The number of paths in each set $\pset_i$ is $w$.
+Moreover, for each $i$, the induced graph $G[S_i]$ satisfies the following connectivity properties for the endpoints of the paths $\pset_{i-1}$ and $\pset_{i}$ (sets $A_i$ and $B_i$ of vertices in the figure): for every pair $A\subseteq A_i$, $B \subseteq B_i$ of vertex subsets with $|A|=|B|$, there are $|A|$ node-disjoint paths connecting $A$ to $B$ in $G[S_i]$.